COVID-19 Waste Calculator

 It does make a difference.
 If you deal with COVID-19 patients directly, safety issues always go first.

 Let’s move on to the face protection section.
-Choose how many surgical (medical) masks, filters you need per week, month, etc. Also, do not forget to determine the number of reusable cloth masks you have.
+Choose how many surgical (medical) masks and filters you need per week, month, etc. Also, do not forget to determine the number of reusable cloth masks you have.

 The second section focuses on hand protection – either gloves or hand sanitizers.
 Again, check how many pairs of gloves you use in one week, month, or maybe a year.
 The same goes for hand sanitizer bottles.
 Control what bottle size you buy most often.